 Pupils and teachers

-‘Pupils and Teachers: Woelfl’s Influence on Music Development in 19th-Century England’, presented at the V. Internationales Joseph-Woelfl-Symposium Beethoven und Woelfl – Amici Rivali, Woelfl-Haus Bonn, Germany, 10-12 September 2021.
-To be published in Joseph-Woelfl-Almanach 2021 (Bonn: Apollon Musikoffizin, in press)
+‘Pupils and Teachers: Woelfl’s Influence on Music Development in Nineteenth-Century England’, presented at the V. Internationales Joseph-Woelfl-Symposium Beethoven und Woelfl – Amici Rivali, Woelfl-Haus Bonn, Germany, 10-12 September 2021.
+Published in Joseph-Woelfl-Almanach 2020/2021 (Bonn: Apollon Musikoffizin, 2024), pp. 235-46.

 I was pleased to take part by offering thoughts on Woelfl’s impact as a teacher for the brief period he resided in London, 1805-12.
 One of his pupils was Miss Elizabeth Binny, to whom Woelfl dedicated his op.
 41 Sonata ‘Non plus ultra’ and who is depicted by John Smart with her sister Harriet in a beautiful watercolour miniature of 1806 (V&A Museum, London): both are seated at a Broadwood fortepiano.
+After the symposium, another participant, Sebastian Biesold (Goethe-Universität, Frankfurt am Main), studied Smart's painting in minute detail, identifying the music on Miss Binny's music stand as a genuine 'Rondo alla Tesdesca' by Henry Mathias.
+Biesold's article is also in the Almanach 2020/2021.

-Using the careful ‘Woelfl’ article in George Grove’s original Dictionary of Music and Musicians written by John Mee and published in 1887, I investigated the idea that Woelfl may have had a greater influence on 19th-century English music development than was then generally suspected.
+Using the careful ‘Woelfl’ article in George Grove’s original Dictionary of Music and Musicians written by John Mee and published in 1887, I had originally investigated the idea that Woelfl may have had a greater influence on 19th-century English music development than was then generally suspected.
 In particular I looked at Woelfl’s two most outstanding English pupils, Charles Neate (1784-1877) and Cipriani Potter (1792-1871), comparing their piano performances, compositions, parallel relationships with Beethoven, and their own successive pupils – Woelfl’s ‘grand pupils’.

-Influence is always difficult to prove, but the English context opens a fruitful avenue.
+Influence is always difficult to prove, but the English context indeed opens a fruitful avenue.
 Through his leadership role at the Royal Academy of Music, Potter especially can be credited with upholding and passing on core principles of Woelfl’s teaching about form and composition.

 ‘Your paper certainly went down a storm’ Rupert Ridgewell, Lead Curator of Printed Music, British Library, London